The most iconic location in Jasper National Park - Spirit Island has to be seen to be believed.

 After several glorious nights on the lake, you should set off early again to beat the boat cruises, especially if you stayed the previous night at Coronet Creek and have 21 kilometres of distance to tackle.

-As always if you have any questions or tips don't hesitate to leave a comment or write to me!
+As always if you have any questions or tips don't hesitate to leave a comment below!
 I am always happy to hear your feedback and stories of your personal experience from the trip!

 More related posts